cockroachdb/docs/v2.1/training/locality-and-replication-zones.md

 ## Step 3.
 Expand into 2 more US regions

-Add 6 more nodes, this time using the [`--locality`](../configure-replication-zones.html#descriptive-attributes-assigned-to-nodes) flag to indicate that 3 nodes are in the Central region and 3 nodes are in the Western region of the US.
+Add 6 more nodes, this time using the [`--locality`](../configure-replication-zones.html#descriptive-attributes-assigned-to-nodes) flag to indicate that all 6 nodes are in the `us-west` region, with 3 nodes in the `us-west1` datacenter and 3 nodes in the `us-west2` datacenter.

 1. In a new terminal, start node 4: